MuhammadAligithub7/MuhammadAligithub7/README.md

 ### Hi there <img src="https://github.com/Haseeb1604/Haseeb1604/blob/main/wave.gif" width='26px'/>

-This is Muhammad Ali, i am a Student of Software Engineering Program at <a href="http://www.cityuniversity.edu.pk/" target="_blank">CUSIT Peshawar</a>.
+This is Muhammad Ali, i am a Student of Software Engineering at <a href="http://www.cityuniversity.edu.pk/" target="_blank">CUSIT Peshawar</a>.
 Passionate about Mobile Application development (Android & ios using Flutter) having good problem solving skills and ability to perform well in a team..

 - 🔭 I’m currently working on a Flutter Framework
 - 🌱 I’m currently learning Flutter Development